SMU-CS1340/cs1340-f2020/syllabus/syllabus.md

 | **D** |67 - 69 : D+  |          63 - 66 : D  |          60 - 62: D-  |
 | **F** |Below 60%     |                       |                       |

-### Additional Grading Stipulations
-In order to get a grade above D+ in this course, you must maintain a passing average (>= 60%) independently in the categories 1) Homeworks and Quizzes, 2) Programming Projects, and 3) Final Project.

 ### Homework Assignments and Quizzes

 Homework assignments are assigned throughout the semester.
 Quizzes may be announced or unannounced.
-Homework assignments will be available via Canvas and/or will be handed out in class.
+All homework assignments will be available on the course website.
 Each will clearly state the due date and method of submission.

 ### Programming Projects